Faculty

 CO-FOUNDER/DIRECTOR

 Brandon T. Unruh, MD, is the medical director of the Gunderson Residence and founding director of the Mentalization-based Treatment (MBT) Clinic at McLean Hospital.
 He is an instructor in psychiatry at Harvard Medical School, and an MBT trainer and supervisor through the Anna Freud Centre in London.
 His clinical approach is anchored in the practice of evidence-based treatments for personality disorders, including MBT, dialectical behavior therapy, transference-focused psychotherapy, and good psychiatric management.
 His core academic publications and interests are in the areas of personality disorders, suicidality, spirituality, and flourishing.
-He is co-editor of the book Borderline Personality Disorder: A Case-based Approach (2018), and co-author of Mentalization-based Treatment for Pathological Narcissism: A Handbook (2023), forthcoming from Oxford University Press.
+He is co-editor of the book Borderline Personality Disorder: A Case-based Approach (2018), and co-author of Mentalization-based Treatment for Pathological Narcissism: A Handbook (2023).
 He has a private practice in Cambridge, Massachusetts.